 Important life lessons like, 'You can earn money by having a job' and 'There's a difference between things you want and things you need' can be introduced early on.

 You could try bringing up about more grown-up ideas like making price comparisons when shopping for something specific, and learning how to be patient when saving money for something you want.

 By the time kids are teenagers, within a few years of access to credit, it's a good idea to make sure they understand ideas like budgeting, that it's cheaper to use savings rather than credit, how interest works on a credit card, and the importance of saving money for an emergency.

-Don't be daunted: There's lots of good ideas and kid-friendly advice out there for teaching children about money across different ages, including the Money Advice Service and our own Money Stuff Tumblr.
+Don't be daunted: There's lots of good ideas and kid-friendly advice out there for teaching children about money across different ages like the Money Advice Service.

 Investing early in teaching your child about money has a priceless long-term pay-off: preparing them to be a financially independent grown-up.